 Beginning in 2014, Electing Women, in partnership with Sen. Kirsten Gillibrand’s Off the Sidelines PAC, worked together to expand giving circles in cities around the country.

-We now have giving circles in 17 cities around the country in Atlanta, Austin, Boston, Boston Metro West, Chicago, Denver, East Bay, Los Angeles, New York, Philadelphia, San Francisco, Santa Fe, Seattle, Silicon Valley, Vail, Washington DC, and Wine Country.
-We expect to have 20 thriving giving circles by the end of the 2020 election cycle.
-It’s easy to start a group in your area.
-Contact us to learn more.
+We now have giving circles in 15 cities around the country: Austin, Boston, Chicago, Denver, East Bay, Los Angeles, New York, Philadelphia, San Francisco, Santa Fe, Seattle, Silicon Valley, Vail, Washington DC, and Wine Country.
+We’re excited to be developing new groups in cities including Seattle and Detroit and hope to have 20 giving circles active in the 2024 election cycle.
+If you’re interested in starting an EWA group in your city, please contact us to learn more.

 How it Works